ebeRcca/python-assignments/README.md

 ### Separation of Concerns
 Part A separates concerns by placing each step of the workflow into individual functions.
-Part B seperates concerns by keeping all requisition‑related logic inside one class, while the testing code is responsible for running scenarios and manager decisions.
+Part B separates concerns by keeping all requisition‑related logic inside one class, while the testing code is responsible for running scenarios and manager decisions.

 ### Reusability
 Reusability applies mainly to Part B because the entire class can be imported and used in other similar programs.
 It stores its own data and provides methods that manage a requisition process.